ryanjosephking/meshlint/README.md

 Furthermore, it works on the whole selection (but starting with the Active Object).
 So you can quickly check your entire scene with `a` to Select All and then click `Select Lint`.

-While it is at it, it will make snarky comments about any names you didn't change from the default.
+The checker will stop on the first found bit of lint, and throw you into Edit Mode so you can see it.

 Getting
 -------